Marion Stokes: Legacy

 Stokes bequeathed the entire tape collection to her son Michael Metelits, with no instructions other than to donate it to a charity of his choice.
 After considering potential recipients, Metelits gave the collection to the Internet Archive one year after Stokes's death.
 Four shipping containers were required to move the collection to Internet Archive's headquarters in San Francisco, a move that cost her estate $16,000.
 It was the largest collection the Internet Archive had ever received.
 The organization agreed to digitize the volumes, a process expected to run fully on round-the-clock volunteers, costing $2 million and taking 20 digitizing machines several years to complete.
-As of October 2025, the project is still incomplete, partially due to lack of funding.
+As of 2022, the project is still incomplete, partially due to lack of funding.

 A documentary about her life, Recorder: The Marion Stokes Project, was directed by Matt Wolf and premiered at the 2019 Tribeca Festival.
-A book featuring imagery compiled by Wolf from more than seven hundred hours of Stokes's tapes, titled Input, was published in Fall of 2023.
+A book featuring imagery compiled by Wolf from more than 700 hours of Stokes's tapes, titled Input, was published in the fall of 2023.

 In 2024, UK's The Duke Mitchell Film Club featured the archive for their DukeFest.